HaiyangXu/trunkclub.github.io/source/_posts/2014-03-02-chaplin-collection-views-using-css-transitions.md

 After a quick look through [Chaplin.CollectionView](http://docs.chaplinjs.org/chaplin.collection_view.html) I noticed a property called `useCssAnimation`.
 The default value of this property was set to `false`.
 Time to search GitHub for some inspiration...

 A quick search for `"useCssAnimation:"` resulted in a number of hits.
-But [one of them](https://github.com/molefrog/steviewhale/blob/0f665a4b77daa2023db5ebf5809c3b54b50d6931/app/views/shot/grid/shotGridView.coffee) in particular caught my eye, because I recognized it was using a library I'd been experimenting called [animate.css](https://github.com/daneden/animate.css).
+But [one of them](https://github.com/molefrog/steviewhale/blob/0f665a4b77daa2023db5ebf5809c3b54b50d6931/app/views/shot/grid/shotGridView.coffee) in particular caught my eye, because I recognized it was using a library I'd been experimenting with called [animate.css](https://github.com/daneden/animate.css).
 And I knew testing it out would be a cinch.

 Given BWP is geared for developer productivity, here's all that was needed to make the switch to use *animate.css* to replace the JS-based `CollectionView` animation behavior: